brjezierski/mindex-java-code-challenge/README.md

 ## Testing

-In DataBootstrapTest.java I added a JUnit Test for retrieving a Compensation object for John Lennon from json.
-In service/impl, I added JUnit tests for read in  ReportingStructure as well as create and read in Compensation.
+In DataBootstrapTest.java, I added a JUnit Test for retrieving a <em>Compensation</em> object for John Lennon from JSON.
+In service/impl, I added JUnit tests for read in <em>ReportingStructure</em> as well as create and read in <em>Compensation</em>.
 They all pass.